signebedi/Flask-Signing/README.md

 pip install flask_signing
 ```

-### Usage
+### Basic Usage

-After you've installed the package, you can use it in your Flask application.
+After you've installed the flask_signing package, you can use it in your Flask application.
 Here's an example of how you might do this:

 ```python
 from flask import Flask